hnrss/hnrss/README.txt

 Titles
 ------

-Comments and self-posts (i.e., Ask/Show HN, polls) without body text don't have "titles" in the traditional sense.
+Comments don't have "titles" in the traditional sense.

-hnrss handles this by including this information in a single
+hnrss handles this by including comments in the <description>
-<description> element without a <title>.
-This adheres to the RSS
+element.
+This adheres to the RSS specification, but can cause problems with some feed readers.

-specification, but can cause problems with some feed readers.
+To include comments in a <title> element, pass "usetitles=1" in your

-To include comments and Ask/Show HN headlines in a <title> element, pass "usetitles=1" in your request:
+request:

   /feeds/comments.xml?points=10&usetitles=1